Martelao703/Travel_Booking_System_Backend/src/main/java/com/david/travel_booking_system/dto/DTO_README.md

 ## Request Objects

-The project organizes request DTOs into one of the following three categories:
+The project organizes request DTOs into one of the following two categories:

-1. **General `RequestDTO`**:
-    - Used when the same fields are required for both `create` and `update` operations of an entity.
-    - Contain all fields needed to create or update an entity.
-    - Entities that use this DTO do not have specific `CreateRequestDTO` or `UpdateRequestDTO`.

-2. **CRUD RequestDTOs**:
+1. **CRUD RequestDTOs**:
     - **`CreateRequestDTO`**:
         - Used for endpoints that handle the creation of new entities.
         - Contain all fields needed to create a new entity.